 - 1. The parts and joints around the bearing cavity and oil seals are sealed. - 2.
 Condensation drains, piping, sight gauges and breathers are functioning properly. - 3.
-Auxiliary equipment extending into close proximity of the motor bearing housings is shielded from the oil seals to prevent a transfer of air from inside to outside the motor (i.e. motor coupling). - 4.
-All fixed oil seals are centered properly on the shaft.
+Auxiliary equipment extending into the motor must be properly sealed to prevent a transfer of air from inside to outside the motor.